pretix/pretix/doc/plugins/getyourguide.rst

 - Individual tickets
     Every single person attending will need to purchase their own ticket.
 A family of two adults and two children will have to purchase and pay for a total of 4 tickets.
-    In this case, you will need to offer *at least* a ticket of the ``Adult`` type, but my offer any other ticket category type (Child, Youth, Senior, ...) in addition.
+    In this case, you will need to offer *at least* a ticket of the ``Adult`` type, but may offer any other ticket category type (Child, Youth, Senior, ...) in addition.
 But you cannot offer a ``Group`` ticket.

 - Group tickets
     Two groups, consisting of 10 and 20 participants respectively, won't need to purchase a total of 30 tickets, but rather two group tickets.
-It is up to you configure the group size limits within the GetYourGuide-settings of your product.
+It is up to you to configure the group size limits within the GetYourGuide-settings of your product.
     Choosing this option, you cannot offer any other ticket categories besides ``Group``.